vaibankar/Linux-Notes/Editors/Readme.md

 2. kedit: - It is similar to gedit but contain some advance features.
 Generally, we have to install kedit separately to use it.
 3. Open office: - Open Office is same as that of MS Office.
 This Open Office is specially developed for Linux based operating systems.

+# Command line editor:
+- Command line editor uses command line interface.
+These editors are much master and consumes less memory than any graphical editors.
+Following are some well-known command line editors.

+1. nano: - nano editor is easy to use since it provides simple features to edit data from files.
+      - Syntax:
+      ```
+      nano <filename>.<extension>
+      ```
+2. vi and vim: - vi (virtual interface) and vim (virtual interface modified) are most commonly used editors. vi and vim both editors are same where as vim is the                    advance version of vi editor.
+Thus, it contains some additional features.
+These editors works in four different modes.